Article Image

 Essay Topics: "Merit vs. Seniority in Bureaucracy" or "Balancing Equity and Efficiency in Civil Services."

-Ethics (GS IV): Challenges like favoritism, ethical decision-making in promotions.
+Ethics (GS IV): Challenges like favouritism, ethical decision-making in promotions.

-1. The Indian civil services system is often criticized for its rigidity.
-Suggest reforms to make it more dynamic and performance-oriented.
-(GS II, 2020).
+1. The Indian civil services system is often criticised for its rigidity.
+Suggest reforms to make it more dynamic and performance-oriented (GS II, 2020).

-2. Discuss the role of lateral entry in infusing fresh talent into civil services.
-(GS II, 2021).
+2. Discuss the role of lateral entry in infusing fresh talent into the civil services (GS II, 2021).

 3. How does position classification ensure equity in civil services?
 (GS II, 2019).

-Position classification in the Indian civil service is a basic structural model created to systematically categorize government jobs according to their particular duties, responsibilities, and qualifications required.
-Classification is the basis for the successful implementation of a rational plan for disposing of India's vast bureaucratic hierarchy of personnel.
-It involves thorough analysis of each job profile on the basis of its objectives, decision-making function and specialised qualification.
+Position classification in the Indian civil service is a basic structural model created to systematically categorise government jobs according to their particular duties, responsibilities, and qualifications.
+Classification is the basis for the successful implementation of a reasonable plan for disposing of India’s vast bureaucratic hierarchy of personnel.
+It involves a thorough analysis of each job profile based on its objectives, decision-making function and specialised qualification.

-The Indian civil service classification system contains a number of unique characteristics which make it more efficient.
-These are Comprehensive Job Analysis, Equity and Uniformity and flexibility.
+The Indian civil service classification system contains several unique characteristics that make it more efficient.
+These include comprehensive job analysis, equity and uniformity, and flexibility.

 Operational Structure of the Classification System

-- All India Services: Includes high-profile jobs like the Indian Administrative Service (IAS), Indian Police Service (IPS), and Indian Forest Service (IFS).
+All India Services: This includes high-profile jobs such as the Indian Administrative Service (IAS), Indian Police Service (IPS), and Indian Forest Service (IFS).

-- Central Civil Services: Encompasses Group A and Group B services responsible for managing central government matters.
+Central Civil Services: Encompasses Group A and Group B services responsible for central government matters.

-The system divides technical, administrative, and specialist positions in order to respond to the separate needs of every profession.
-With this structured approach, it is simpler to undertake significant human resource activities such as recruitment, promotion, setting of compensation, and career development.
+The system divides technical, administrative, and specialist positions to respond to the distinct needs of every profession.
+With this structured approach, significant human resource activities such as recruitment, promotion, setting of compensation, and career development can be undertaken.

-India's position classification system has always developed to meet modern needs in public administration while maintaining its core principles.
+India’s position classification system has always been developed to meet the modern needs of public administration while maintaining its core principles.
 The recent reforms have sought to make the system more responsive to new needs, especially for specialist technical and multi-disciplinary skills.
-Even as these reforms were being made, the system still lags behind to balance standardized classes with necessary flexibility to permit special or new jobs in public administration.
+Even as these reforms were being made, the system still lags behind in balancing standardised classes with the necessary flexibility to permit special or new jobs in public administration.

 Previous Year Question (UPSC MAINS GS Paper II-2019) Elucidate the significance of position classification in public administration.